NCBI-Codeathons/pubmed-codeathon-team1/README.md

 +    `languages`
 +    `country`

+#### Notes

+This file isn't populated properly for books as it just loads article metadata.
+This is a small number of items (122 out of 7206 publications) so shouldn't impact results too much. _*TODO:*_ clean up book items

 ### data/out/pmid_xmls

 A set of raw xml files retrieved for each pmid in the pmids.csv file.